Accepting New Patients In Maryland, DC & Pennsylvania! Hiring New Clinicians to Join our Team Now!

 How long it's been happeningMonths to a few yearsOften decades, sometimes a lifetime

 ARFID was only added to the DSM-5 in 2013.
-Before that, there wasn’t even a formal name for what many adults had been dealing with since childhood.
+Before that, there was not even a formal name for what many adults had dealt with since childhood.
 Some were told they were just picky.
-Some were told they’d grow out of it.
-Some stopped talking about it altogether because they got tired of being dismissed.
+Some were told they would grow out of it.
+Some stopped talking about it because they got tired of being dismissed.

-Here’s what often happens: an adult with ARFID develops a system.
+Here is what often happens.
+An adult with ARFID develops a system.
 They know exactly which five or six foods work.
-They know how to navigate social situations, how to order a side dish, say they already ate, blame a “sensitive stomach.”
+They know how to navigate social situations, how to order a side dish, how to say they already ate, how to blame a sensitive stomach.
 From the outside, they look fine.

-But underneath those accommodations, there’s often significant nutritional inadequacy, anxiety, and a shrinking world.
-ARFID often overlaps with other conditions like anxiety, depression, OCD, ADHD, and autism, which can make it even harder to identify as its own concern.
-When a provider is focused on treating the anxiety or the GI symptoms, the restrictive eating can go unrecognized for years.
+Underneath those accommodations, though, there is often significant nutritional inadequacy, anxiety, and a shrinking world.
+ARFID frequently overlaps with anxiety, depression, OCD, ADHD, and autism, which makes it even harder to identify on its own.
+When a provider is focused on the anxiety or the digestive symptoms, the restrictive eating can go unrecognized for years.
+In some screening samples, a striking share of adults show ARFID symptoms while almost none have ever received a formal diagnosis.
+That gap between how often the pattern appears and how rarely it is named tells you how invisible this condition can be.

-If you’ve spent years managing your eating in silence, naming the pattern is not a small thing.
-It’s often the first step toward feeling less alone in it.
+If you have spent years managing your eating in silence, naming the pattern is not a small thing.
+It is often the first step toward feeling less alone in it.

 Conditions That Commonly Co-Occur with ARFID